iwanders/MFRC630/README.md

 Design
 ------
-The library itself is written in C, it requires the chip to be connected to the SPI interface, furthermore, it can only deal with one chip that's connected to the microcontroller.
+The library itself is written in C, it requires the chip to be connected to the SPI interface, furthermore, it can only deal with a single chip that's connected to the microcontroller.
+The library does *not* require time or delay functions neither does it need an interrupt pin, all that is required is the SPI bus.
+The handling of timeouts is done by using one of the chip's timers.

 The library is clearly structured, providing functionality from low level to higher level:

 * HAL:  Three functions are to be created to allow the library to interact with the SPI bus.
-The library does *not* require time or delay functions nor the interrupt pin.
-The handling of timeouts is done by using the chip's timers.

 * Register interaction: The adresses for all registers are provided as define statements, functions for FIFO reading and writing are available, as well as reading and writing normal registers.
 For various important registers there are additional define statements available that make it easier to interact with these.

-* Commands: The chip can be instructed to execute various commands, these functions provide convenient wrappers for
-            these and handle the arguments required for each command.
+* Commands: The chip can be instructed to execute various commands, these functions provide wrappers for these and handle the arguments required for each command.

 * ISO14443A: Provides the necessities from ISO14443a to interact with RFID tags: the REQA, WUPA and SELECT procedure (with collision handling) to determine the UID(s).

 * MIFARE: Provides functions to authenticate, read and write blocks on MIFARE cards.

 Documentation